viamrobotics/rdk/README.md

 ### Resources

-All resources implemented within core follow the pattern of registering themselves within an `func init()` block.
+All resources implemented within the RDK follow the pattern of registering themselves within an `func init()` block.
 This requires the package they are implemented in be imported, but typically not explicitly used.
 The place where we currently put blank imports (`_ "pkgpath"`) is in [robot/impl/local_robot.go](./robot/impl/local_robot.go).
 They should be placed in the corresponding component's register package going forward.

 ### Protocol Buffers/gRPC